 stop_grace_period: 2m

-And to accompany, create a valheim.env
+And create a valheim.env file alongside it:

 SERVER_NAME=ServerName